Skip to Main Content

 How to register to vote:

-You can register to vote by filling out a voter registration card at your town office or city hall, through any Motor Vehicle branch office, in most state & federal social service agencies, or at voter registration drives.
+You can register to vote online, by filling out a voter registration card at your town office or city hall, through any Motor Vehicle branch office, in most state & federal social service agencies, or at voter registration drives.

 You can also download and print a Maine voter registration application here.
 Please note that both sides of the card will print on one page.